PS Form 3624: Nonprofit Mailing Application

 Annual Maintenance

-We help you maintain your authorization and ensure each mailing continues to meet USPS requirements.
+We help you maintain your authorization and ensure each mailing meets USPS nonprofit content standards every year.

 Frequently Asked Questions